 For 12 years, the family’s insurance company has been covering the formula, which costs $2,000 a month.
-That is until January of this year.
+That is until January 2017.

 “The denial letter from the insurance company says our plan now excludes vitamins, food and food supplements used as dietary supplements.
 This isn’t used as a food supplement, it’s his only source of nutrition,” Remington’s mom, Stephanie Walls, told Allergic Living.

 She explains that the family is in desperate need of a solution, and is challenging the insurance company decision.
 “How do you deny the one thing that keeps my kid going?
 In other words you are denying him life,” Walls says.

 The teen requires between 15 to18 juice boxes of his orange-pineapple “shakes” a day.

 EoE causes damaging inflammation in the esophagus when certain foods are consumed.
 In Remington’s case, any food will cause his body to react and make him violently sick.
 Since he was young, he has failed every food trial he has attempted with EoE experts.

 “It’s not fair.
 This is my only source of nutrition,” Remington says.
 “I can’t just go to the store when I’m hungry like other people can do.”